 Legendary New York Theater Company "The Wooster Group" is Back at REDCAT

 It was a great privilege for me to be part of the team that brought The Wooster Group’s A PINK CHAIR to Los Angeles.
-REDCAT continues to deliver on its mission to bring artists who blur the boundaries between artistic disciplines, cross international borders in their collaborations, experiment with varied artistic traditions and invent or use new technology in developing new forms of expression.
+REDCAT continues to deliver on its mission to bring artists who blur the boundaries between artistic disciplines.
+Moreover, they cross international borders in their collaborations.
+They experiment with varied artistic traditions.
+Furthermore, they invent or use new technology in developing new forms of expression.

-The Wooster Group’s performances combine classical texts and traditional theatre elements with mass culture and taboos, by mashing up all those ingredients to form a theatrical collage wholly unique to the company.
+The Wooster Group’s performances combine classical texts and traditional theatre elements.
+They also include mass culture and taboos.
+They mash up all those ingredients to form a theatrical collage wholly unique to the company.

-Pioneers of devised theatre, Wooster Group continuously questions the place of theatre in society and, in trying to answer, finds different ways of expression to avoid cultural clichés.
-Their shows are original compilations and interpretations of famous texts, and also of contemporary issues of great interest to the whole world.
+Pioneers of devised theatre, Wooster Group continuously questions the place of theatre in society.
+In trying to answer, they find different ways of expression.
+This helps them avoid cultural clichés.
+Their shows are original compilations and interpretations of famous texts.
+They are also of contemporary issues of great interest to the whole world.

 The Wooster Group is speaking the language that the theatre will speak fifteen to twenty years from now.
 I’m talking about the vocabulary of stage language, of what a set looks like, how lighting behaves, how sound works, how video works, how all of those things go into creating a total work of art.
 The notion that a piece is made of all those various elements is very important, and in the Group’s work is the first time that I’ve seen all of those elements combined in a really sophisticated way to create this Gesamtkunstwerk* where the text is as important as the video image is as important as the sound, and nothing has dominance although the words are very powerful.
 They are inventing the only vocabulary that can deal with the material of the last twenty years once we understand its strangeness.